 There were three styles developed in architecture by the Greek tribes whose differences can be significantly seen in the structure of the columns and the entablature.
 These are commonly known as orders which include: the Doric order, lonic order and Corinthian order.
-Draw the architectural orders below; Doric, Ionic and Corinthian and label the sections as indicated.

-1) The Doric order; The Doric order was developed by the Durians, the column has a drum bowl- shaped capital, a grooved shaft but often without and no base.
-The column has an entablature, metopes and triglyphs.

-- The Ionic order column has an inverted bowl- shaped capital, a grooved shaft and a base but has no metopes and triglyphs over its entablature.
+- The Doric order; The Doric order was developed by the Durians, the column has a drum bowl- shaped capital, a grooved shaft but often without and no base.
+The column has an entablature, metopes and triglyphs. - The Ionic order column has an inverted bowl- shaped capital, a grooved shaft and a base but has no metopes and triglyphs over its entablature.
 Instead it has a frieze on which relief sculptures were put. - 3) The Corinthian order developed by Corinthians, has the most decorated capital with shapes of flowers and leaves topped by small scroll, but with a shaft and base appearing the same as the Ionic column.